Navy investigates video of dogs attacking Kaepernick fill-in

 Kaepernick is a former San Francisco 49ers quarterback who began kneeling during the playing of “The Star Spangled Banner” before games to protest social injustice and police brutality.
 He played his final NFL game in January 2017.
 He offered support to those protesting the death of George Floyd at the hands of Minneapolis police officers in May, and the NFL’s commissioner has apologized for not listening earlier to players’ concerns about social injustice.

 The videos show four dogs attacking a man, who is wearing a red Kaepernick football jersey over heavily padded gear as people stand nearby watching.
-In a second video, the man is lying on the ground when he’s approached by men wearing fatigues and holding rifles, saying, “On your belly.”
+In a second video, the man is laying on the ground when he’s approached by men wearing fatigues and holding rifles, saying, “On your belly.”
 The man replies, “Oh, man, I will stand,” as he rolls over, followed by laughing from the crowd.

 The videos were apparently posted on Instagram last year and resurfaced over the weekend.